tryscer/flock/flock-music.md

 ​	“Good answer, good answer.”
 ​	“My name is Babatunde,” says the man in the dress.
 He’s got a quiet, exotic speech: soft and commanding.
 “On behalf of the Steam Pillars, and its friends, we would like to thank you, Alice.
 We were apart and now that Edwardo is with us we are whole again.”
 ​	“Hello, Batunde,” I say.
 “I think you’re a musician, because other jobs won’t allow you to dress like that.”
-​	Batunde laughs.
+​	Babatunde laughs.
 “Very good, Alice.
 I am a percussionist with the band.
 ​	“What does percussionist mean?”
 ​	“Means he ain’t no drummer,” bellows Besame Mucho.
-​	Babatunde laughs.
+​	Babatunde laughs, a hearty laugh.
 ​	“He ain’t no drummer,” says the woman, “he is a *magician*.
 I’m Vilma, Alice and friends.
 I sing for the band.
 And I’m… happy you brought Edwardo back to us.”
 She has a small voice, like a girl’s.
 ​	“I’m Johnny Terry,” says the man with the thick curls.
 “I’m with the choir, you could say.”
 ​	“You guys have a *choir*?”